 This is a problem that many startup founders and business decision makers face: they want to understand which mobile app development tools are the best and why first and foremost, without getting bogged down in the technicalities.

-This is where we come in, with our simple guide as to the pros and cons of Xamarin compared with Native Mobile Development.
+This is where we come in, with our simple guide as to the pros and cons of Xamarin vs. Native Mobile Development.

 Xamarin is a Microsoft owned tool that is used for mobile app development across different platforms.
 It is relatively new, but it allows mobile app engineers to share around 90% of the code across the leading platforms.
 You can have a web application that works in a browser on any device, an iOS and Android native apps all using the same code.